Jarno458/TsRandomizer/ReadMe.md

 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
 * Entering a door backwards with a higher level keycard will permanently open it even when specific keycards are on
 * Music wont play in lake desolation until you have done the "oh i lost my mother" cutscene
-* Killing Cantoran and leaving his room without picking up the reward, will sometimes yield duplicate items when you return to the room

 # Todo
 ##### Things i plan on doing in the future